nashville-software-school/react-hooks/chapters/useContext/README.md

 # useContext

-`useContext` is a React hook that allows you to have shared data between components, without using prop drilling.
-Prop drilling is when you have to pass props through components into their child components, even if some of those components don't need the data themselves. `useContext` solves this problem by holding some state and giving components a way to directly access it.
+`useContext` is a React hook that allows you to share data between components without using prop drilling.
+Prop drilling is when you have to pass props through components into their child components, even if some of those components don't need the data themselves. `useContext` solves this problem by holding some state and giving components a way to access it directly.
 It's particularly useful for themes, user authentication, and other global data that needs to be accessible in many components.

 ## How to Use It